Abderrazakkhalil/HackAI_CLoverV/README.md

 ## 🔭 Future improvements

 - Vision model to read the photo (not just a filename hint)
-- Supabase storage + listing history
 - One-click export to Etsy/Shopify
 - Streaming generation for sub-second perceived latency
 - Multi-product batch mode, Docker compose
+- More STT languages beyond Darija + Amazigh

 ---